-This is a primer designed for those who want to get started with using SSI for the common tasks listed above.
-It is by no means an exhaustive guide on SSI - I have omitted SSI facilities like setting environment variables, printing the date, etc, in order to focus on the most common use of SSI listed above.
+This is a primer designed for those who want to get started with using SSI for the situation listed above.
+It is by no means an exhaustive guide on SSI — I have omitted SSI facilities like setting environment variables, printing the date, etc, in order to focus on the SSI directives most commonly used.

 Before you can use the methods given below, your web host must be an Apache server with Server Side Includes (SSI) enabled.
-You can probably find such information from your web host's documentation.
-In most cases, your website will probably be hosted on a Unix server (or one of its many clones like Linux or FreeBSD) and not Win2K/XP.
+You can probably find out the type of web server your site is on by either reading your web host's documentation or asking them.

-To include a file named, say, "commoncode.txt", into a page on your site, simply insert the following line in the web page at the place where you want the contents of commoncode.txt:
+Then insert the following line in the web page at the location where you want the contents of "commoncode.txt

 Note that there are no spaces between "<!--" and the "#include" directive.